Quantum noncommutative ABJM field theory: four- and six-point functions: Feynman rules

 \section{Feynman rules}

-First note that in the following Feynman rules we are using clockwise circles for the star-product ordering.
-Second, Feynman rules for triple-gauge, triple-hgauge, scalar-gauge, scalar-hgauge, fermion-gauge, fermion-hgauge, 2scalar-2gauge, and 2scalars-2hgauge field vertices are already given in our previous paper \cite{Martin:2017nhg}, as Appendix D.
+First to repeat, in the following Feynman rules we are using clockwise circles for the star-product ordering.
+Second, Feynman rules for the triple fields vertices; (h)gauge, scalar-(h)gauge, fermion-(h)gauge, and for the four fields vertices; 2scalars-2(h)gauge, are already given in the appendix D of our first steps paper \cite{Martin:2017nhg}.
+Third, in this article we are giving the following couplings Feynman rules needed: 2scalar-gauge-hgauge fields vertex (\ref{A.1}), three 2scalar-2fermion vertices (\ref{A.2})-(\ref{A.4}), and the six scalar fields vertex (\ref{A.5}), according to figure \ref{fig:FigFRCorr}.